Enjoy Queen Sonja's panoramic hike Dronningstien 2,5 hours from Bergen. One of Norway’s most beautiful mountain walks for experienced hikers.

 From the parking lot in Kinsarvik the hike starts on a gravel road steep uphill for about 1 hours.
 At some websites, this part is described as taking 2 hours.
 The reason being that it is pretty steep and your level of fitness will determine how long this section will take.
 The road leads up to about 890 meter above sea level.
 At the top you will see the starting point of Dronningstien.
 Continue on this track for about 4 hours.

-The red T’s which you might have seen when hiking in Norway, has been replaced by a blue D. The trail is well marked, and the surface varies from mountain rocks to stones and very wet soil.
+The red T’s which you might have seen when hiking in Norway, has been replaced by a blue D. The trail is well marked, and the surface varies from mountain rocks to very wet soil.

 The view of Sørfjorden and the villages along the fjord is breathtaking and can quickly add a few extra hours to your hike!
 On a clear day you can also see Folgefonna Glacier and Hardangerbroen (Hardanger Bridge).